Troubleshooting Errors when using WordPress with RightBlogger

 If you’ve tried all these steps and are still having trouble connecting, please don’t hesitate to contact us at [email protected].
 We’re here to help!

-Why does RightBlogger say my WordPress application password or username is wrong when I know it is correct?
+Why does RightBlogger say my WordPress username or application password is wrong even when it is correct?

-How do I fix the “Fetch Failed (Not Found)” error when connecting my WordPress site to RightBlogger?
+How can I fix the "Fetch Failed (Not Found)" error when connecting WordPress to RightBlogger?

-What should I do if Wordfence or another security tool is blocking application passwords for RightBlogger?
+What should I do if Wordfence or another security plugin blocks RightBlogger from using application passwords?

 New:Autoblogging + Scheduling